 Richmond Night Market

-Richmond’s also home to two extravagant outdoor Asian Night Markets: the International Summer Night Market, declared one of the world’s top night markets by both BBC Travel and Travel+Leisure Magazine, and the massively popular Richmond Night Market, where weekend crowds of 20,000 people are drawn to the aromas of authentic Asian street foods like spicy noodles, fried wontons and barbecued squid.
-Lighthearted haggling is encouraged and expected at the two night markets’ combined 400+ retail stalls where you’ll find everything from cell phone accessories to bargain clothing and knockoff sunglasses.
+Richmond is also home to an extravagant outdoor Asian Night Market: the massively popular Richmond Night Market.
+Here you will find weekend crowds of 20,000 people that are drawn to the aromas of authentic Asian street foods like spicy noodles, fried wontons and barbecued squid.
+Lighthearted haggling is encouraged and expected at the night market’s 100+ retail stalls where you’ll find everything from cell phone accessories to bargain clothing and knockoff sunglasses.

 3. Discover the historic fishing village of Steveston